pl3onasm/CLRS/algorithms/graphs/top-sort/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 The topological sort of the above graph is a linear ordering of its vertices such that for every directed edge $(u,v)$ from vertex $u$ to vertex $v$, $u$ comes before $v$ in the ordering.
-The topological sort of the above graph is the permutation $0,6,1,5,4,2,3$:
+A topological sort of the above graph is the permutation $0,6,1,5,4,2,3$:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;